 HD 2 = Fair

 HD 5 = Moderate

 HD 6 = Severe

 ED 3 = Severe

-The LBA asks that your Vet check the dog’s teeth while they are anaesthetised for x-rays and complete a tooth chart for submission.
+Your Vet must check the dog’s teeth while they are anaesthetized for x-rays and complete a tooth chart for submission to the LBA Registrar.

-The LBA will request photos and videos in order to assess conformation and movement:
+The LBA requires photos and videos in order to assess conformation and movement:

-Please email all the documents required for breeding approval to the LBA Registrar at firstname.lastname@example.org:
+Please email all documents required for breeding approval to the LBA Registrar at email@example.com

 · OFA evaluations